Quantum Computing Market Research: The Future is Quantum

 A good way of finding the research threshold of a country is by analyzing the patents.
 So, let’s hop on to the patent Insights of Quantum Computing technology for more deets.

-In terms of patents, the US is in a clear lead with more than 1000 patents filed in the last 10 years.
+In terms of patents, the US is in a clear lead in the last 10 years.
 China is following the US, but with a huge gap.
+While in 2020, the US filings decreased drastically, China seemed to file a record patents in the same year.

 Best Markets for Commercialization of Quantum Computing